-During the 182nd Session of the United Nations Educational, Scientific and Cultural Organization (UNESCO) Executive Board, South Africa as an Executive Board member at the time, proposed the establishment of an Engineering Programme within UNESCO.
-The goals of the programme are aimed at addressing the chronic shortage of engineers in the developing world; promoting engineering education and capacity building, building applications for poverty eradication and sustainable development and achieving the Millennium Development Goals (MDG’s).
+During the 182nd Session of the United Nations Educational, Scientific and Cultural Organization (UNESCO) Executive Board in 2009, South Africa as an Executive Board member at the time, proposed the establishment of an Engineering Programme within UNESCO.
+The goals of the programme were aimed at addressing the chronic shortage of engineers in the developing world; promoting engineering education and capacity building, building applications for poverty eradication and sustainable development and achieving the Millennium Development Goals (MDG’s).
 The proposal was adopted by the Board and a decision was made to conduct a feasibility study for the Engineering Programme.
-The decision to establish a UNESCO Engineering Programme was adopted as item 182 EX/66 at the 182nd Session of the UNESCO Executive Board, and was recommended and adopted as item 35 C/62 at the 35th Session of the UNESCO General Conference in September and October 2009.
+The decision to establish a UNESCO Engineering Programme was adopted as item 182 EX/66, and was recommended and adopted as item 35 C/62 at the 35th Session of the UNESCO General Conference in September and October 2009.

 OBJECTIVES OF THE STUDY

-The overall objective of the study is to get a better understanding of the actual numbers of Engineers, Technologists and Technicians in the SADC countries and the needs of SADC Member States to allow for better planning for the attainment of sustainable development in the region.
-In particular the study was expected to provide evidence based answers to questions such as:
+The overall objective of the study was to get a better understanding of the actual numbers of Engineers, Technologists and Technicians in the SADC countries and the needs of SADC Member States to allow for better planning for the attainment of sustainable development in the region.
+In particular the study was expected to provide evidence-based answers to questions such as:

 - Numbers and categories of qualified engineers, technologists and technicians produced at institutions of higher learning (annual output) over a period of ten years (2005-2015)